 High Frequency Word Instruction

 High frequency words are words that appear most often in written text.
-In each of the 12 Steps of the program, there are high frequency words to be memorized if not yet mastered.
+In each of the 12 Steps of the program, there are high frequency words that are taught to be recognized quickly and easily if they are not yet mastered.
 Many high frequency words are irregular words that have one or more parts that do not follow the expected spelling patterns of English.
 However, some are phonetically regular words that are taught in later Steps of WRS.
+Neither are tapped out.